-- 1. Non-conviction information including information related to a deferred adjudicated, participation in a diversion program, or an arrest not followed by a conviction; - 2.
+- 1. Non-conviction information including information related to a deferred adjudication, participation in a diversion program, or an arrest not followed by a conviction; - 2.
 A conviction that has been sealed, dismissed, expunged or pardoned; - 3.
 A juvenile adjudication; - 4.
 A non-violent misdemeanor; or - 5.
 A conviction that occurred more than three years before the date of the petition except for a conviction of: - a.
-A felony crime of violence as defined by statute section ; or - b.
-A felony related to a criminal sexual act as defined by statute section . - Subd.
-11. Test.
-The board will make its decision in subdivision 9 only if it establishes, by clear and convincing evidence at the time of the petition and after weighing the individual's current circumstances in subdivision 6, that the state should not grant state recognition to the individual because: - 1.
-The individual was convicted of a felony or violent misdemeanor, not excluded by subd.10, which is directly, substantially and adversely related to the state's interest in protecting public safety; and - 2.
+A felony crime of violence as defined by statute section \\\\\; or

+- b.
+A felony related to a criminal sexual act as defined by statute section \\\\\. - Subd.
+8. Hearing.
+The board will hold a public hearing, should the individual request one, pursuant to section of the state's administrative procedure act. - Subd.
+9. Board action.
+The board will decide whether the individual's criminal record disqualifies the individual from obtaining state recognition - Subd.
+10. Test. (a) In making its decision on the petition, the board will consider the individual's current circumstances in subdivision 6. - (b) The board will find the individual's criminal record disqualifies the individual from state recognition only if the board determines the state has an important interest in protecting public safety by denying the petition that is superior to the individual's fundamental right to pursue a lawful occupation. - (c) The board may deny the petition only if it establishes by clear and convincing evidence that: - 1.
+The individual was convicted of a felony or violent misdemeanor, not excluded by subdivision 7, which is directly, substantially and adversely related to the state's interest in protecting public safety; and - 2.
 The granting of state recognition will put the individual in a position where the individual is more likely than not to reoffend and cause harm. - Subd.
-12. Rule of Lenity. (a) An ambiguity in an occupational regulation relating to a board's use of an individual's criminal record will be resolved in favor of the individual. - (b) The board will not use an undefined term in an occupational regulation relating to the individual's moral character, including (i) a crime of moral turpitude or (ii) character and fitness, to disqualify an individual from state recognition. - Subd.
-13. Decision.
-The board will issue its decision within 90 days after the board receives the petition.
+11. Rule of Lenity. (a) An ambiguity in an occupational regulation relating to a board's use of an individual's criminal record will be resolved in favor of the individual. - (b) The board will not use an undefined term in an occupational regulation relating to the individual's moral character, including (i) a crime of moral turpitude or (ii) character and fitness, to disqualify an individual from state recognition. - Subd.
+12. Decision.
+The board will issue its decision no later than 90 days after the board receives the petition.
 The decision will be in writing and include the criminal record, findings of fact and conclusions of law. - Subd.
-14. Alternative advisory decision.
+13. Alternative advisory decision.
 If the board decides the state's interest in protecting public safety is superior to the individual's fundamental right to pursue a lawful occupation, the board may advise the individual of actions the individual may take to remedy the disqualification.
-The individual may submit a revised petition reflecting remedial actions taken no more than 90 days following the board's alternative advisory decision.
+The individual may submit a revised petition reflecting completion of the remedial actions before a deadline the board sets in its alternative advisory decision. - Subd.
+14. Appeal.
+The individual may appeal the board's decision in subdivision 12 as provided for in the state's administrative procedure act.

 Subd.
-15. Appeal.
-The individual may appeal the board's decision in subdivision 13 as provided for in the state's administrative procedure act.

-Subd.
-16. Reapply.
+15. Reapply.
 The individual may submit a new petition to the board not before one year following a final judgment on the initial petition.

 Subd.
-17. Reversal.
+16. Reversal.
 The board may rescind a favorable decision at any time if the individual is convicted of an additional offense that causes the Board to change its decision in subdivision 9.

 Subd.
-18. Cost.
+17. Cost.
 The board may charge a fee to recoup its costs not to exceed \$100 for each petition.